hatchways/team-apple-cider/README.md

 Dealsmate is an online marketplace that allows users to create and follow shopping lists that notifies them when items are on sale.

 ![dashboard](./docs/img/dashboard.png)

+# Features

+-   Create and share lists shopping lists with friends
+-   Easily import Amazon URLs to lists
+-   Get notifications when items go on sale
+-   Follow your friends lists to see what items they want
+-   Make private lists for sensitive items/presents/etc.